bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ### Transients
 Transient types are _mutable_ specialisations of the in general _immutable_ data types.
 This does not say that transient values can be mutated freely.
-A transient value has just one owner at any point in time so that a modification _in place_ is conceptually indistinguishable from creating a new value as there in no other reference to that place that would expect to see the old value.
+A transient value has only one owner at any point in time so that a modification _in place_ is conceptually indistinguishable from creating a new value as there in no other reference to that place that would expect to see the old value.